overmindtech/k8s-source/README.md

 This primary source is designed to be used with [srcman](https://github.com/overmindtech/srcman).
 It connects directly to your Kubernetes clusters using the k8s API and then responds to [SDP](https://github.com/overmindtech/sdp) requests over a NATS network.
 Usually this will be run as a container and managed by [srcman](https://github.com/overmindtech/srcman).

+## Support

+This source will support all Kubernetes versions that are currently maintained in the kubernetes project.
+The list can be found here: https://kubernetes.io/releases/

 ## Config

 All configuration options can be provided via the command line or as environment variables: